alex-zer0/films-webui/README.md

 # FilmsWebui

-Take a look at /src/app/services/films.service.ts for correct API url & key (current: http://www.omdbapi.com?apikey=BanMePlz).
+Take a look at /src/app/services/films.service.ts for correct API key.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

 ## Install npm modules
+key
 Run `yarn`

 ## Development server

-Run `ng serve` for a dev server.
+Run `yarn start` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding